olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 * comm- Communicator
 * status- Struct containing information on received message

-This functions retruns after receive buffer is ready to reuse.
+This functions returns after receive buffer is ready to reuse.

 Here is the code ptp.c, where process 0 will send the message "hello!" to process 1.
 However, the receive function has three missing arguments labeled A, B. and C.